 Formula 1 drivers surprised by V6 turbo engine torque 13 February, 2014 Adrian Sutil crashed during the first Jerez test For those trackside, the biggest obvious change since the end of the 2013 season has been Formula 1’s new, milder engine note, but for the drivers the major talking point is torque.
 The V8 engines of last year, and the radical new generation of ERS-bolstered turbo V6s, are actually producing similar overall power.
 But the torque of the 2014 ‘Power Unit’ is significantly higher.
 “When I went out of the garage for the first time, I thought ‘Wow!'”
 Mercedes driver Lewis Hamilton is quoted by Germany’s Sport Bild.
 Force India’s Adrian Sutil had an even starker experience.
 “When I accelerated out of the corner, I was surprised,” said the German, recalling his first moments with the Ferrari V6.
 “I changed from third to fourth gear, lost the rear and I spun.”
 Works Mercedes driver Nico Rosberg agrees: “The driveability with the turbo is a little bit of an adventure!”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.